Note: This website is no longer updated. Our lab website has moved to a new URL (https://www.lab.med.kyushu-u.ac.jp/dn-en/).

 Welcome to the website for the Imai lab (Department of Developmental Neurophysiology, Graduate School of Medical Sciences, Kyushu University).
-In April 2017, we relocated from the RIKEN Center for Developmental Biology in Kobe.
-Our previous lab’s website can be found here.
+We study neuroscience, in particular neural development from functional and anatomical aspects.
+We also teach in a physiology class for undergrad medical students.

 What we’re interested in